Apeel Organic Apples: How to eat

 Inga Bean: How to eat

-To eat: open the bean along the “seam”, like you would a shelling bean, a fava bean, or when you remove fresh peas from the pod.
-It’s also ok to crack it open really anyway that you can because you don’t eat the outside shell-the green part-so there is no need to worry about “breaking” it.
+Open the inga bean along the “seam”, like you would a shelling bean, a fava bean, or when you remove fresh peas from the pod.
+It’s also ok to crack it open really anyway that you can because you don’t eat the outside shell-the green part—so there is no need to worry about “breaking” it.

 June Plum: How to eat